vdbe/sshd-command/README.md

 - command (REQUIRED)
   For what sshd command is the template: `principals`/`keys`.
 - Tokens (REQUIRED)
-  Space seperated list of token provided to the command.
+  Space separated list of token provided to the command.
   If more then 1 this must be quoted.
 - hostname (OPTIONAL)
   Add the systems hostname to the context